amackenz2048/astrometry-docker/README.md

 ## Setup
 Create docker image run `docker build . -t astrometry`
 ## Usage
-Donwload index files from http://astrometry.net/doc/build-index.html.
+Download index files from http://astrometry.net/doc/build-index.html.
 By default it will assumed that these files are in  `${HOME}/astrometry-data/`.
 This can be changed by setting the `ASTROMETRY_DATA` environment variable to the path  of your choosing.

 To run [astrometry.net](http://astrometry.net/) applications use the provided `astrometry.sh` to run the application you want.
 For example:
 ```